davenaylor/postie/readme.txt

   * Internationalization is working now
   * Dutch localization (thanks to gvmelle http://gvmelle.com)
   * Fixed caption bug when using image magick
+  * Added option to not filter new lines (when using markdown syntax)
+  * Fixed autoplay option
+  * Can now use wildcards in excluding filenames

 * 1.2 (2009.04.22)
   * More video options: